juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_glusterfs.md

 ### JuiceFS' architecture {#juicefs-architecture}

 JuiceFS adopts an architecture that separates its data and metadata storage.
-File data is split and stored in object storage systems like Amazon S3, while metadata is stored in a user-selected database like Redis or MySQL.
+File data is split and stored in object storage systems like Amazon S3, while metadata is stored in a user-selected database like Redis, MySQL or OceanBase.
+The introduction of OceanBase brings higher reliability and scalability to metadata storage.
 By sharing the same database and object storage, JuiceFS achieves a strongly consistent distributed file system with features like full POSIX compatibility and high performance.
 For a more detailed introduction, see [the documentation](../architecture.md).

 ![JuiceFS architecture](../../images/juicefs-arch-new.png)